 Take Arby’s and Starbucks, for example.
 Arby’s introduction of the “Liger” shake and its use of venison in the drive-thru have caused quite the buzz during lunch hours.
 Starbucks’ “unicorn shake” flooded Facebook news feeds when it hit menus.
 Showcasing those exclusive items on the menu proved to be a genius marketing move, where customers are still radiating triumph over smugly eating venison in the employee lunch room, or casually sipping a rainbow frap on the way to the corporate office.

 These companies’ tactics of positioning these items as unique LTOs proved extremely beneficial, but how exactly did they do it?
 Those food items are trendy, but they are still either sliced up deli meats or pure sugar, or both.
 Without a method behind these new foods, they would have lived out their lives as just another thing on the menu.

 Their method is actually a tactful formula:

-If you need help in promoting your products, contact us about one of our Order Confirmation Systems, our Indoor Digital Menu Boards, or our Outdoor Digital Menu Boards to best advertise your latest and greatest food items.
+If you need help in promoting your products, contact us about one of our Order Confirmation Systems, Indoor or Outdoor Digital Menu Boards to best advertise your latest and greatest food items.